Beast of Bladenboro

-The Beast of Bladenboro refers to a creature responsible for a string of deaths amongst Bladenboro, North Carolina animals in the winter of 1953-54.
+The Beast of Bladenboro refers to a cryptid responsible for a string of deaths amongst Bladenboro, North Carolina animals in the winter of 1953-54.
 According to witnesses and trackers, it was likely a wildcat species, but its identity was ultimately not definitively confirmed.
 According to reports, the animal commonly crushed or decapitated its victims, which were mostly dogs.

 Deaths

 The first animal deaths possibly related to the Beast of Bladenboro were reported on December 29, 1953.
 Witnesses described a creature that was "sleek, black, about 5 ft long", which killed a dog in Clarkton, North Carolina, approximately 8 mi from Bladenboro.

 On December 31, 1953, two dogs belonging to a resident of Bladenboro were found dead with a significant amount of blood near their kennels.
 Their owner reported that the dogs were "torn into ribbons and crushed".

 My dogs put up a good fight.
 There was blood all over the porch, big puddles of it.
 And there was a pool of saliva on the porch.
 It killed one dog at 10:30 and left it lying there.
 My dad wrapped the dog up in a blanket.
 That thing came back and got that dog and nobody's seen the dog since.
 At 1:30 in the morning, it came back and killed the other dog and took it off.
 We found it three days later in a hedgerow.
 The top of one of the dogs heads was torn off and its body was crushed and wet, like it had been in that thing's mouth.
 The other dog's lower jaw was torn off.